 If this checkbox is selected and the source files are available via the debug information, ReSharper displays and navigates to the original source code.

-If this check box is cleared or if source files are not available, ReSharper decompiles the code or shows the metadata view depending on the Decompile methods option.
+If this checkbox is cleared or if source files are not available, ReSharper decompiles the code or shows the metadata view depending on the Decompile methods option.

 Select this checkbox to enable downloading sources from Symbol Server or other remote locations.
 If symbol files are available both locally and remotely, ReSharper will display local symbol files.

 Opens the Advanced symbols options dialog to create or edit folder substitution rules.

 Tick this checkbox if you want to open compiled assemblies in the Assembly Explorer window instead of the Object Browser when you double-click a reference in the Solution Explorer.
 Regardless of this preference, you can right-click the reference and choose where to open it.

 Click the link to show technical details on current external sources configuration.